-B20BG05:Introduction to the Study of the Writings
+B20BF03: Introduction to the Prophets

-This course provides a brief overview of the books in the section of the Hebrew Bible called the Writings, together with a special focus on the study of one or two books from that corpus (e.g. Psalms and Proverbs).
+This course provides a brief overview of the Prophets (both Former and Latter) as understood in the divisions of the Hebrew Bible, as well as a special focus on the study of one of the 'books' relating to the former prophets (e.g., Elijah) and one from the latter prophets (e.g. Amos).
 As with all Biblical Studies course, foundational hermeneutical and theological components are a permeation feature; that is, each course will address the issue of how and why biblical texts may be appropriated in contemporary life.
 The course will normally work on the basis of the English text.